 What inspires you to return as judges for this category?

-Al: It clearly has a tremendous value in terms of rehabilitation and restoring self-esteem, and all the kinds of things that you need to re-enter society as a functioning member of that society.
+Al: It clearly has a tremendous value in terms of rehabilitation and restoring self-esteem, and all the kinds of things that you need to re-enter society.